bcdavasconcelos/DEVONthink-3/Applescripts/Actions (for Alfred Workflow).md

 			end repeat
 		end if

+		-- open new document window
+		if ActionOpenNewDoc is not 0 then open tab for record theRecord

+		-- open new viewer window
+		if ActionOpenNewWin is not 0 then open window for record theRecord

+		-- activate record
-		if ActionOpenNewDoc then open tab for record theRecord if ActionOpenNewWin then open window for record theRecord if ActionActivate then tell me to do shell script "open " & theURL if ActionOpenEx then
+		if ActionActivate is not 0 then tell me to do shell script "open " & theURL

+		-- open record externally
+		if ActionOpenEx is not 0 then
-			set thePath to (path of theRecord as string) do shell script "open " & quoted form of thePath end if
+			set thePath to (path of theRecord as string) tell me to do shell script "open " & quoted form of thePath end if

+		-- data manipulation
+		-- rename record
-		if ActionRename is not "" then set the name of theRecord to ActionRename
+		if ActionRename is not "" then set the name of theRecord to ActionRename if ActionAliases is not "" then set the name of theRecord to ActionAliases

 	end tell